aco-rt/Foundry-VTT-Oracle/Readme.md

 ## Step 2 : Get an instance running

 Get an oracle free tier instance running with the correct ports open.
 See the video on how to do this.
+Important point is to use the latest Ubuntu version available, currently v22.

 ## Step 3 : Get a domain